clinstid/energydash/README.md

 ## Software Components ##

 ### Data Collection ###
-The `envir_collector.py` app is a multi-threaded process with the following threads:
+The `envir_collector.py` module is a multi-threaded process with the following threads:

 * **Collector**: Listens on the USB/serial line for transmissions from the receiver.
 Each line is added to a `Queue` to be processed.
 * **Writer**: Pulls work items from the `Queue`, parses the XML and creates an `EnvirMsg` object from it.
 From there, it builds an `EnvirReading` object which is a model from `models.py` that maps to an entry in MongoDB and writes it to the database.